MADiff: Motion-Aware Mamba Diffusion Models for Hand Trajectory Prediction on Egocentric Videos: Proposed Method

 \subsection{Tokenizer}

-The devised tokenizer of our MADiff contains a foundation model, a trajectory encoder, and a fusion module.
-It exploits three types of input data: past egocentric video clips, language descriptions, and past 2D hand waypoints.
-We fuse multimodal cues to represent the observation at each timestamp by the tokenizer and enhance the prediction performance of MADiff, which can also serve as the foundation for a new scheme of semantic richness in the field of hand trajectory prediction.
+\myblue{The devised tokenizer of MADiff contains a foundation model, a trajectory encoder, and a fusion module.} It exploits three types of input data: past egocentric video clips, language descriptions, and past 2D hand waypoints. \myblue{We fuse multimodal cues to represent the observation at each timestamp by the tokenizer and enhance the prediction performance of MADiff, which can also serve as the foundation for a new scheme of semantic richness in the HTP literature.}